 “I got my first DSLR camera in March of 2010 ever since then I have been learning how to shoot video with it and other small cameras over the years.
 Come along with me as I learn how to shoot video.
 I do not describe myself as a cinematographer or video expert, but I enjoy sharing what I have learned with others.”

-Curated collection of Video Elements and After Effects templates for video editors and producers.
+Curated collection of Video Elements and

-DIY and Micro-Budget tricks and tips on how to make your film achieve the heavenly “film look”.
+DIY and Micro-Budget tricks and tips on how to make your film achieve the heavenly “film look”“.

 Rob & Rich, two filmmakers from the North East of England, try to tackle what it takes to make a movie look more like the Hollywood equivalent.